 Vegan cinnamon pancakes are the perfect weekend breakfast!
 They’re warm, light, fluffy and taste similar to a cinnamon roll.
 Add some chocolate chips to the batter for a chocolatey twist.
-They’re easy to make and require only 9 simple ingredients!
+They’re easy to make, full of flavor and require only 9 simple ingredients!

 But, I never give up that easily!